-Jefferies Group Inc. (JEF), which faced investor concern that its European holdings would cause losses last year after the collapse of MF Global Holdings Ltd., cut a bet against Spanish debt in the fiscal second quarter.
+Jefferies Group Inc. (JEF:US), which faced investor concern that its European holdings would cause losses last year after the collapse of MF Global Holdings Ltd., cut a bet against Spanish debt in the fiscal second quarter.

 Jefferies’s so-called net exposure to Spain was negative $31.9 million when the quarter ended May 31, according to a report filed yesterday by the New York-based firm with U.S. regulators.
 That figure reflects ties to sovereign issuers, corporations, financial institutions and mortgage- and asset- backed securities and derivatives.
 The company previously said it had a net short position -- or bets asset prices will decline -- of $58.8 million on April 5.